 On September 5, a little after midnight, Death-Cast calls Mateo Torrez and Rufus Emeterio to give them some bad news: They’re going to die today.
 Mateo and Rufus are total strangers, but, for different reasons, they’re both looking to make a new friend on their End Day.
 The good news: There’s an app for that.
 It’s called the Last Friend, and through it, Rufus and Mateo are about to meet up for one last great adventure—to live a lifetime in a single day.

-Potentially Sensitive Areas: War, Mild sexual themes, Alcohol
+Potentially Sensitive Areas: Strong language, Mild sexual themes, Gun violence

 About the Author

 Adam Silvera was born and raised in the Bronx.
 He has worked in the publishing industry as a children’s bookseller, marketing assistant at a literary development company, and book reviewer of children’s and young adult novels.
 His debut novel, More Happy Than Not, received multiple starred reviews and is a New York Times bestseller, and Adam was selected as a Publishers Weekly Flying Start.
 He writes full-time in New York City and is tall for no reason.

 They Both Die at the End on Amazon

 They Both Die at the End on Goodreads

 They Both Die at the End on JLG